In the age of connectivity, and a world powered by scientific ideas, the entertainment business as we know it has taken a new turn.

 Many people are familiar with the word “Metaverse”.
 But, they are yet to grasp its endless possibilities.
 The metaverse is a tightly interconnected set of digital spaces that allow users to experience the virtual world.
 It is the next evolution of social connection.

-So, linking the metaverse to this discussion, here are 5 films that best create impressions and explore the idea of the Metaverse.
+So, linking the metaverse to this discussion, here are 5 movies about the metaverse that best creates explored the idea of the Metaverse.

 If you want to understand what the metaverse may look like in the future, think of this list as a recommended playlist.